learn-co-curriculum/phase-1-control-flow-lab/README.md

 ```

 Okay, so all of the fancy `describe` words are just there to organize the
-requirements, and provide a mechanism for what each function should do.
+requirements, and provide a description for what each function should do.
 By
 reading the text inside of the `describe` words, we can see that there is some
 function that should give customers a free sample, where the first 400 feet are
 free.
 Then in the next line we see a function called `scuberGreetingForFeet`